You’re not alone.

 If you know what you need, grab a single screw above.

-If you’re unsure, scroll down and look at the screw packs.
-They remove the guessing completely.
+If you’re unsure, scroll down and look at the screw pack.

 The part hunt is over.